Wavelyio/wavely-docs/user-guide/index.md

 To access this API, you need to have your designated API key and secret at the ready.

+## Technical Details

+The API expects JSON requests with the `Content-Type` header set to `application/json`.

 # URL

 The API is available at: `https://preprod.axonmobileiot.com/simcardexternalapi`